jpickell/vmbkup/README.md

 This is still a work in progress, but it is mostly functional.

 'vmbkup' uses snapshots to enable cloning of running virtual machines.

+Beware!
+All snapshots are removed after the backup process.

 You must specify the backup datastore location (which must already be configured and available) BEFORE running the script!